Thomas Willis White: Early life

 Thomas was born in Williamsburg, Virginia, the son of Thomas White and Sarah Davis, on 28 March 1788.
 His father died of yellow fever when he was eight years old.
 He received very little education before becoming an apprentice to William Rind and John Stuart at the Virginia Federalist, a newspaper in Richmond, Virginia.
 When his family moved to Norfolk, he obtained work at the Norfolk Gazette and Publick Ledger.
 When he set out on his own, he moved to Philadelphia, and then Boston, to learn the printing and publishing business.
 In 1809 he married Margaret Ann Ferguson in Gates County, North Carolina.

 Publishing business

 In 1817 he returned to Richmond and established a publishing business.
 In 1820, he wrote Thomas Jefferson asking him for advice on books that he could publish that might be profitable.

 They exchanged a total of ten letters.
 Jefferson responded that the only book he could recommend was Baxter's History of England but that it might not be profitable.
 He also pointed out that the only copy of Baxter in America was the one that he had donated to the Library of Congress.

 He suggested that White might obtain one in England and have it shipped over.

+He published several pamphlets that are pro-slavery, including Thomas Dew's Review of the Debate [on the abolition of slavery] in the Virginia Legislature of 1831 and 1832 and George Baxter's An Essay on the Abolition of Slavery (1836).